 Select the text you want to format, then do any of the following:

-Change the font color: Click the Text Color button, then select a color in the Colors window.
-See Use colors in documents.
+Change the font colour: Click the Text Colour button, then select a colour in the Colours window.
+See Use colours in documents.

 Underline or strike through text: Click the Text Underline or Text Strikethrough button, then choose an option from the pop-up menu, such as Double.
-To change the line color, choose Color from the pop-up menu, then click a color.
+To change the line colour, choose Colour from the pop-up menu, then click a colour.